Lofi9/DevSite/README.md

-# MailServer
+# Server to End All Servers
-I'm running out of ideas!
+Comprehensive list of all the shit I'm throwing in a web server.